keldefrawy/keldefrawy.github.io/_drafts/rd-ratchet-series-plan.md

 - Publish Article 1 quickly enough to use the IBM–HRL announcement as the current hook.
 - Publish Articles 2–3 as a paired Lucent/AT&T comparison.
-- Publish Articles 4–7 as the institutional incentive cases.
+- Publish Articles 4–8 as the institutional incentive cases, including the dedicated academic-system analysis.
-- Pause after Article 7 to conduct follow-up interviews prompted by reader responses.
+- Pause after Article 8 to conduct follow-up interviews prompted by reader responses.
-- Publish Articles 8–10 as the synthesis of metrics, transition, and consolidation.
+- Publish Articles 9–11 as the synthesis of metrics, transition, and consolidation.
-- Publish Articles 11–12 as the urgent and constructive conclusion.
+- Publish Articles 12–13 as the urgent and constructive conclusion.

 Maintain a private book file in parallel.
 After each article, preserve cut material, contradictory evidence, interview excerpts, data tables, and unresolved questions.
 Those are book assets, not waste.